-To file the item and return to the colon prompt, type
+To file the item and return to the colon prompt, type FI and press RETURN.

-Try out your FIRST.NAME dictionary definition (together with LAST.NAME) by typing remembering to replace XYZ with your initials, and press RETURN.
+Try out your FIRST.NAME dictionary definition (together with LAST.NAME) by typing LIST XYZ FIRST.NAME LAST.NAME remembering to replace XYZ with your initials, and press RETURN.